undeemed/pluely/SYSTEM_AUDIO_SETUP.md

-# 🎧 System Audio Capture Setup Guide
+# 🔊 System Audio Capture Setup Guide

-This comprehensive guide will help you set up system audio capture for real-time transcription across different operating systems.
-System audio capture allows Pluely to listen to your computer's audio output (what you hear through speakers/headphones) and automatically transcribe speech.
+This guide will help you set up system audio capture for real-time transcription.
+Pluely captures your computer's audio output (what you hear through speakers/headphones) and automatically transcribes speech from videos, meetings, music, and any audio playing on your system.

-## 🚀 Quick Start Options

-Pluely offers **multiple capture methods** for different needs:

-### 🎤 **Default Input Capture** (Basic - May Have Limitations)

-- ✅ **No setup required** - works out of the box
-- ⚠️ **May not work reliably** on all systems
-- ✅ **Uses your microphone** for voice input
-- ❌ **Cannot capture system audio** (videos, meetings, music)
-- ❌ **Limited functionality** compared to system audio capture
-- 🎯 **Best for**: Quick testing only - **we recommend using system audio capture below**

-### 🔊 **System Audio Capture** (Recommended - Full Features)

-- ⚠️ **Requires virtual audio device setup** (one-time setup)
+## 🎯 What This Enables

+System audio capture allows Pluely to transcribe:

+- 🎥 **Meeting audio** (Zoom, Teams, Google Meet, Discord)
+- 🎬 **Video content** (YouTube, Netflix, Twitch)
+- 🎵 **Music and podcasts** (Spotify, Apple Music)
-- ✅ **Most reliable and stable method**
+- 🎮 **Game audio and commentary**
-- ✅ **Captures everything your computer plays**
-- ✅ **Perfect for meetings, videos, calls**
+- 📞 **VoIP calls** (Skype, WhatsApp)
-- ✅ **Full feature support and best performance**
-- 🎯 **Recommended for**: All users - provides the best experience
+- 📱 **Any audio playing on your computer**

 ---

-## 🤔 Why Do I Need to Install Additional Software for System Audio?
+## 🔒 Why Virtual Audio Devices Are Required

-**Here's the reality**: Your operating system doesn't allow applications to directly capture "system audio" (what you hear) for security and privacy reasons.
+Your operating system doesn't allow applications to directly capture "system audio" (what you hear through speakers) for security and privacy reasons.
 This is intentional - imagine if any app could secretly record everything you listen to!

 ### The Technical Challenge

-- **Your microphone** captures external sounds (your voice, room noise)
 - **System audio** is internal (music, videos, meeting audio from speakers)
-- **Operating systems separate these** to prevent unauthorized audio recording
+- **Operating systems separate this** from microphone input to prevent unauthorized recording
-- **There's no built-in way** for apps to access what your computer is playing
+- **No built-in way** for apps to access what your computer is playing

-### Why Virtual Audio Devices Are Required
+### Why We Use Virtual Audio Devices

-Think of virtual audio devices as a "bridge" that safely routes your system audio so Pluely can access it:
+Virtual audio devices act as a secure "bridge" that routes your system audio to Pluely:

 - 🔒 **Security**: You explicitly install and control this bridge
-- 🎯 **Precision**: Only captures system audio, not microphone input
+- 🎯 **Precision**: Captures exactly what you want
-- 🛡️ **Privacy**: You decide when it's active and what it captures
+- 🛡️ **Privacy**: You control when it's active
-- ⚡ **Performance**: Designed specifically for audio routing without quality loss
+- ⚡ **Performance**: Optimized for audio routing

-### This Isn't Just Pluely - It's Universal
+### This Is Universal

-**Every application** that captures system audio requires this setup:
+**Every application** that captures system audio requires similar setup:

-- OBS (streaming software)
+- OBS Studio (streaming software)
 - Audacity (audio recording)
 - Discord (screen sharing with audio)
-- Zoom/Teams (screen sharing with computer audio)
+- Zoom/Teams (computer audio in meetings)
-- Any screen recording tool with system audio
+- Any screen recording tool

-**We wish there was a simpler way, but this is the only method that works reliably across all platforms while maintaining security.**

-## 🎯 What Can You Capture?

-### 🎤 **Default Input Capture** captures:

-- Your voice through microphone
-- Voice commands and dictation
-- Personal audio notes

-### 🔊 **System Audio Capture** captures:

-- 🎥 Meeting audio (Zoom, Teams, Google Meet, Discord)
-- 🎬 Video content (YouTube, Netflix, Twitch streams)
-- 🎵 Music and podcasts (Spotify, Apple Music, etc.)
-- 🎮 Game audio and commentary
-- 📞 VoIP calls (Skype, WhatsApp, etc.)
-- 📱 Any audio playing on your computer
+**This is the industry standard for system audio capture while maintaining security.**

 ---

 ## 🍎 macOS Setup

-### 🎤 Method 1: Default Input (Basic - Not Recommended)

-⚠️ **Note**: This method may not work reliably on all macOS systems and has limited functionality. **We strongly recommend using Method 2 (System Audio with BlackHole) below for the best experience.**

-1. **Open Pluely**
-2. **Click the system audio button** (headphones icon)
-3. **Click "🎤 Default Input"**
-4. **Grant microphone permissions** when prompted
-5. **Start speaking** - transcription may work, but results can be inconsistent

-### 🔊 Method 2: System Audio with BlackHole (Recommended)
+### 🔊 System Audio with BlackHole

 #### Step 1: Install BlackHole (Free & Open Source)